Roman Cochet was born in Paris, France in 1987 and currently lives and works in New York.

 In his most recent work, Cochet uses painting, drawing and sculpture to imagine a world without humanity.
 Cochet is chiefly concerned with this absence and the exploration of contingent realities where only the traces of humanity are evident.
 His investigation into the posthuman is led by a series of adroitly executed canvases, which often depict empty chairs, umbrellas, plastic detritus, and domestic scenes in unnervingly tranquil compositions.

-Roman Cochet’s first solo show, A dog named Robòt, is currently on view at Alexander and Bonin.
+Roman Cochet’s first solo show, A dog named Robòt, was presented at Alexander and Bonin in early 2019.